“Water, water, everywhere, and not a drop to drink” wrote the Ancient Mariner.

 Apparently there has been debate going on for years about fluoride though the public wasn’t necessarily aware of it.
 In 1977 the National Toxicology Program was ordered by Congress to determine whether fluoride causes cancer.
 Then in 1990, the NTP (National Toxicology Program) released data showing that lab rats given fluoridated water had a higher rate of a rare bone cancer called osteosarcoma.
+This result cannot be assumed to indicate the relationship will hold for humans.
 Also, apparently, the more fluoride, the more cancers.
 This was harder to discredit than the hundred of earlier experiments varying in quality from around the world ,that have linked fluoride to mottled teeth, skeletal damage, genetic defects and other ills.

 The amount of tooth decay has lessened in fluoridated areas, which was the purpose of introducing fluoride into our water.
 The side effects, however, were lethal.
 It has taken over four decades of research to see the results of the supposedly innocuous solution.

 67% of the United States population drinks fluoride water, which is costing taxpayers billions, not only for the fluoride, but in mounting illness and enormous medical expenses.

 41 of the 50 largest US cities have added fluoride to their drinking water.

 I wonder what the tooth fairy has to say about all this?

 Here is a link to the American Dental Association for their take: ADA!